wabbit-corp/kappa/Spec.md

 * A source file may contain at most one module header.
 * A module header may be preceded by zero or more module attributes of the form: @Ident
-* If a module header is present, it must appear before any non-comment, non-whitespace token other than these leading module attributes.
+* If a module header is present:
+  * It must appear before any non-comment, non-whitespace token other than the leading module attributes.
+  * In package mode, it MUST match the path-derived module name (compile-time error otherwise).
+  * In script mode, it MAY differ; if it differs, the header name is the module name of the file.
-* If a module header is present, it must match the implementation’s path-derived module name in “package mode”.
+* If no module header is present, the module name is always the path-derived module name.
-* In “script mode”, implementations may permit a module header that does not match the path-derived name (implementation-defined).

 Standard module attributes:

-* @AllowUnhiding: permits use of unhide import items within this module.
+* `@AllowUnhiding`: permits use of unhide import items within this module.
-* @AllowClarification: permits use of clarify import items within this module.
+* `@AllowClarification`: permits use of clarify import items within this module.
+* `@PrivateByDefault`: all top-level named items are private unless explicitly marked `public`.

 If the corresponding attribute is absent, using the related escape hatch is a compile-time error.